3 bunches corianderleaves removed

 sea salt flakes

-A good pesto has got to be one of the most versatile ingredients one can have in their fridge.
-Liven up that boring old sandwich, a welcome change from tomato and cream sauces for pasta, a great addition to any soup and of course, great for a quick entertainment help as a dip, or spread on crostini’s with a bit of melted parmesan cheese.
+A good cashew and coriander pesto has got to be one of the most versatile ingredients one can have in their fridge.
+Liven up that boring old sandwich, a welcome change from tomato and cream sauces for pasta, a great addition to any soup and of course, great for a quick entertainment help as a dip, or spread on Crostini’s with a bit of melted Parmesan cheese.

-This pesto recipe, although not a traditional European one, is equally versatile and then some, use it on most Asian rice dishes, a spoon full in your laksa, toss it through you stir fry at the last minute or dollop a little on your pizza before you serve it.
+This cashew and coriander (cilantro) pesto recipe, although not a traditional European one, is equally versatile to the classic basil and pine nut pesto.
+Use it on Asian rice dishes, a spoon full in your Laksa, toss it through your stir fry at the last minute or dollop a little on your pizza before you serve it.

 - Place the leaves of coriander and basil into your food processor.